Derrick Henry among best bets for anytime touchdown scorer picks on TNF

-Dolphins vs. Ravens anytime touchdown scorer picks, predictions, betting odds: Back Derrick Henry on TNF
+Ravens vs. Dolphins anytime touchdown scorer picks, predictions, betting odds: Back Derrick Henry on TNF

 The SportsLine Projection Model has locked in its top anytime TD scorer picks for Baltimore vs. Miami on Thursday Night Football

 Ravens running back Derrick Henry surpassed Walter Payton to move into fifth on the NFL's list for all-time rushing touchdowns with two scores in a Week 8 win over the Chicago Bears.
 Now, Henry and the Ravens will visit the Miami Dolphins for a Thursday Night Football matchup in Week 9 that kicks off at 8:15 p.m.
 ET.
 Ravens quarterback Lamar Jackson is expected to play after missing last week's game with a hamstring injury, and Baltimore is favored by 7.5 points, while the over/under is 51.5.
 With Jackson back to hold the defense's attention, Henry is one of our top anytime touchdown scorer picks despite the fact that you'll be paying a premium (-200) in the NFL anytime TD scorer odds.
-Henry's expected to receive another heavy workload on Thursday, and his over/under for total rushing attempts is 18.5.
+Henry is priced at +114 (risk $100 to win $114) to rush for 100+ yards.

 Targeting NFL player props is one way to approach NFL odds at online sports betting sites for Thursday Night Football in Week 9.
 With NFL props available for almost every player in Dolphins vs. Ravens at top online sportsbooks, SportsLine's proven computer model can help you find value to add to your Ravens vs. Dolphins NFL picks.